monbiote/NLP_CEO_CFO_Sentiment_Analysis/README.md

 #### Abstract
 This paper explores the dynamic shifts in sentiment expressed by CEOs and CFOs during economic crises and assesses the accuracy of their communications in such times.
 We analyzed earnings call transcripts from four distinct companies, applying sentiment analysis to texts from both CEOs and CFOs.
 The sentiment scores obtained were then regressed against share price data to gauge the correlation with actual company performance.
 Our findings reveal that although CEOs generally exhibit higher sentiment scores, this disparity lessens during periods of economic crisis.
 Significantly, the analysis indicates that CFOs consistently offer a more accurate reflection of company performance in relation to share prices.
 This study acknowledges its own limitations and suggests directions for future research, aiming to deepen the understanding of executive sentiment in corporate communications during economic downturns.

+## Section 1) Web Scraping Earnings Calls Transcripts
+## Section 2) Sentiment Analysis of Earnings Calls

 ---

-## Web Scraping for Data Collection
+## Web Scraping Earnings Calls Transcripts
-### Efficient and Scalable Data Acquisition
+### Efficient and Scalable Data Scraping from fool.com
-#### Project Overview
+#### Section Overview

-This project focuses on implementing web scraping techniques to gather large datasets efficiently.
+This section focuses on implementing web scraping techniques to gather large datasets efficiently.
 It provides a scalable framework for data collection, essential for data-driven decision-making processes.
 ---

-### Contents:
-1. Setup and Configuration for Web Scraping
-2. Data Collection Pipeline
-3. Data Cleaning and Preprocessing
-4. Storage and Data Management
+#### Description
+- **Objective:** Focused on scraping financial data related to cruises and airlines.
+- **Scraping Breakdown:**
+   - **Cruises Scraping:** Data scraping from: Royal Caribbean and Norwegian Cruise Line.
+   - **Airlines Scraping:** Data scraping from: Delta Air Lines and Southwest Airlines.

-### Technologies Used:
+### Libraries Used:
+- NumPy
-- Python
+- Pandas
 - Selenium
 - BeautifulSoup
-- Pandas

 ### Highlights:
-- Development of a robust web scraping setup using Selenium.
-- Implementation of a flexible and scalable data collection pipeline.
+- Implementation of a flexible and scalable data collection pipeline using Selenium.
-- Emphasis on ethical and efficient web scraping practices.
-- Comprehensive data cleaning and preprocessing methodologies.
+- Scraped data stored in Pandas dataframes
+- Verification steps to ensure all quaterly earnings transcripts have been completely scraped
+- Company transcripts transformed to CSV files for Data Analysis
+---

+# Sentiment Analysis of Earnings Calls
+- **Objective:** Analyzing sentiment in company earnings call transcripts during the COVID-19 economic crises.

 ### Contents:
-1. Earning Call Transcripts Preprocessing
-2. TF-IDF WordCloud
-3. Sentiment Analysis using Loughran McDonald Sentiment Analyzer
-4. CEO & CFO Sentiment Graphs
-5. Regression Analysis
+   - **Preprocessing:** Prepare earning calls transcripts for analysis (lowercasing, stemming, removal of HTML tags, stopwords and extra spaces etc.)
+   - **Sentiment Analysis:** Create pipeline to do sentiment analysis, primary tool: Loughran McDonald Sentiment Analyzer.
+   - **Sentiment Over Time:** Analyzing CEO & CFO sentiment scores during COVID-19 crisis and plot against share price and trading volumes.
+   - **Regression Analysis:** OLS regression to explore relationships between CEO and CFO sentiment and market data.

-### Technologies Used:
+### Libraries Used:
-- Python
-- Pandas
+- Yahoo Finance
 - Seaborn
 - BeautifulSoup
 - Selenium